UKHomeOffice/dq-kube-jira/README.md

 DATABASE_PASSWORD    | Database user's password | supersecret
 DATABASE_SCHEMA_NAME | Database schema name | public

-The [UKHomeOffice/dq-jira-s3-backup](https://github.com/UKHomeOffice/dq-jira-s3-backup) container (which is on by default in this repo) to backup JIRA to S3, the following environment variables will also need to be set:-
+The [UKHomeOffice/dq-jira-s3-backup](https://github.com/UKHomeOffice/dq-jira-s3-backup) container (which is on by default in this repo) to backup JIRA to S3, the following environment variables will also need to be set.

 Environment variable  | Description | Example
 --------------------- | ----------- | -------